gitlaura/git_team_project/readme.md

-Welcome to the Git Class Project!
+Welcome to the Git Class Project

 This small ruby project was created so that a class of people can practice cloning, branching, creating pull requests, and merging in git.